tankery/fly-the-code/_posts/2018-07-21-post-styles-showcase.md

 1. list parent 1.
     - Sub list item.
     - Support multi level nesting.
-        1. Another level.
+        - Another level.
+          1. Deep ordered list.
+        - Sibling.
 2. Still couting the ordered number.
-3. And line breaks for list item:
+3. And line breaks for list item:<br>
     Here is content align to this item.

     New paragraph is also avaliable.
+4. Continue the list.

 ## Links and Images